Sadoun-Jr/Technician-App/README.md

 [comment]: <> (7.
 NO CHAT SYSTEM<br />)

-## Known bugs:
+## Known bugs/issues:

 1. Added ability to delete profile pic
 2. Added drop down option for age and province
 3. Added city and address
 4. Styled profile info page
-5. KNOWN BUG: drop down option is passing only the value got from db to spinner, aka no options except just 1
+5. KNOWN BUG: city dropdown button error if re-select province, used IgnorePointer for now
 6. KNOWN BUG: prefs profile pic link doesn't switch to null when deleting image, look into changing it to ""
+7. Deleting the profile picture will completely delete it even if the user doesn't save changes

 [comment]: <> (## New things I learned:)